Fabric connection setup using traffic manager

-- If there is a Fabric connection that is already configured, after EMS failover, the connector disconnects, since DNS still resolves to the primary EMS node.
+- If there is a previously configured Fabric connection, after EMS failover, the connector disconnects, since DNS still resolves to the primary EMS node.

 For EMS HA failover to function correctly with FortiOS Fabric connectors, you can use traffic manager in your topology.
 This effectively brokers the data routing to the correct EMS based on availability.

-To demonstrate this configuration, the example EMS HA environment is configured in Azure Cloud.
+To demonstrate this configuration, the example EMS HA environment is configured in Microsoft Azure.
 This deployment uses the following components in Azure:

 - Two EMS nodes

 - Traffic manager

 You should use FortiOS 7.2.1 and later versions for this setup.

 - Select the desired resource group.

 - Search for traffic manager, and create the profile.
 The traffic manager profile overview displays the DNS name, which you use to set up the Fabric connection and register FortiClient endpoints.

 - You must add traffic manager profile endpoints.
 In this example, the endpoints are EMS nodes.
 On the Endpoints tab, select Add.